miyagui/miyagui.github.io/_posts/2015-06-25-hello-world.markdown

 title: Hello world
 layout: post
 ---
-This is a test post for my new blog.
-The blog is hosted on [Github Pages](http://pages.github.com/) which means the source is available at [github.com/miyagui/miyagui.github.io](http://github.com/miyagui/miyagui.github.io).
-Be nice.
-Give credit.
-Share, don't steal :)
+This is my first post on this blog.

+I'm going to keep it very spread and casual.
+I'll be writing english, I'll cast all my might to write it as clearly as I possibly can.
+I'm not a native speaker but I want to start getting comfortable writing in english.

+I'm Miya and this is the `start`.

-By the way, this blog is powered by [tinypress.co](https://tinypress.co).
+And by the way, this blog is powered by [tinypress.co](https://tinypress.co).